Paul Kee

 Paul Kee (born 8 November 1969) is a Northern Irish former footballer who played for Oxford United, Ards and Reading.
 During his spell at Oxford, he played 56 league games.
 He made 9 appearances for Northern Ireland over a four-year period.
+Paul is currently employer as an Usher in the Northern Ireland Assembly.

 Career

 A product of East-Belfast junior football, Paul Kee was one of the brightest young goalkeepers in the Irish League, picking up Northern Ireland caps at Under-15, Under-16 and Under-18 level.
-Following a short Irish League career with Ards he joined Oxford United when just 18 in June 1988, making his League debut in a Division Two clash away to Middlesbrough on 25 November 1989.
-At 20 he made his full international debut in a friendly against Norway in March 1990.
+Following a short Irish League career with Ards, he joined Oxford United at the age of 18 in June 1988, making his League debut in a Division Two clash away to Middlesbrough on 25 November 1989.
+At 20, he made his full international debut in a friendly against Norway in March 1990.
 The game ended in a 3–2 defeat, and the following month he played in an Under-21 game against Israel in Coleraine.

-During the 1990–91 season, Kee played in every one of Northern Ireland's games and during the 4–1 defeat by Yugoslavia in March 1991 he is reported to have gone to his gloves' bag, pulled out a white handkerchief and waved it.
+During the 1990–91 season, Kee played in every one of Northern Ireland's games and during the 4–1 defeat by Yugoslavia in March 1991 he is reported to have gone to his gloves bag, pulled out a white handkerchief and waved it.
 A month later, there followed one of the most embarrassing results in Northern Ireland's history, a 1–1 home draw with minnows the Faroe Islands.

 The following season, Kee had dropped down the pecking order at Oxford, and also lost his place in the Northern Ireland squad to Tommy Wright and Alan Fettis.
 Over the next few seasons he made intermittent appearances for Oxford and spent several spells out on loan, including back at Ards.
 He made his final League appearance for Oxford at home to Portsmouth on 14 September 1993, and the following summer he returned to Ards on a permanent deal.